-Neither the swoon theory nor its stepchild, the Passover plot, can account for the minimal facts, although these views cleverly attempt to bypass Christ’s death by crucifixion, claiming that He merely deceived others into thinking He had died.
+Neither the swoon theory nor its stepchild, the Passover plot, can account for the evidence, although these views cleverly attempt to bypass Christ’s death by crucifixion, claiming that He merely deceived others into thinking He had died.
 So these views rely upon Jesus being a very clever deceiver and a fraud.
 This is certainly a different view of Jesus than most scholars hold—even many ardent skeptics admit that Jesus was highly moral.

 Ingenious conspiracy theories often convince those who are ignorant of history, particularly of the details of flogging and crucifixion.
 But there are good reasons why no one in the ancient world proposed that Jesus survived the Crucifixion and why even the “historical Jesus” scholars acknowledge that Jesus died on the Cross.
 Simply put, the Romans were experts at executing people, and to think that someone could survive the horrors Jesus endured displays either the critics’ willful ignorance or their desperate attempt to deny the obvious.